Duane Chapman: Murder of Jerry Bowers Oliver

 In the late hours of September 15, 1976, 23-year-old Chapman, 22-year-old Donald Kuykendall, 17-year-old Cheryl Fisher, and 19-year-old Ruben Garza armed themselves and drove to 1072 South Prairie Drive, the home of Jerry Bowers Oliver, a 34-year-old resident of Pampa, Texas.
 Oliver was known to sell marijuana and the group planned to rob him.
 Kuykendall entered Oliver's home while Chapman, Fisher, and Garza waited outside by their vehicle.
-Around 11:40 p.m., Kuykendall shot Oliver in the armpit at close range with a sawed-off shotgun and the group fled the scene.
+Around 11:40 p.m., Kuykendall shot Oliver in the armpit at close range with a sawn-off shotgun and the group fled the scene.
 Police were called to Prairie Drive and Oliver, still conscious, gave officers Kuykendall and Chapman's names.
 Oliver died on September 16, 1976, while undergoing emergency surgery at Northwest Texas Hospital in Amarillo, Texas, around 3:30 a.m.

 Police arrived at Chapman's residence at 501 Roberta Street on September 16, 1976, to arrest him.
 Chapman attempted to evade officers by leaving through the back door of his home but was caught and taken to the jail in Gray County.
 His bond was set at $10,000 (the equivalent of a $56,000 bond in 2024).
 Kuykendall, Fisher, and Garza were also arrested.
-Donnie Barton, who'd been with the group earlier that evening but did not go with them to Prairie Drive, told police the group had discussed their plan to steal marijuana from Oliver's home in front of him and that they referred to Oliver as "nigger".
+Donnie Barton, who had been with the group earlier that evening but did not go with them to Prairie Drive, told police the group had discussed their plan to steal marijuana from Oliver's home in front of him and that they referred to Oliver as "nigger".

 On July 22, 1977, a jury of seven men and five women found Chapman, Kuykendall, and Garza guilty of murder.
 Though Chapman was outside when Kuykendall shot Oliver, he had brought his own weapon and supplied Kuykendall with shotgun cartridges and for that, the jury found him culpable.
 Fisher avoided going to trial by pleading guilty the week prior.
 Chapman was given a five-year prison sentence.
 He served 18 months at the Texas State Penitentiary in Huntsville, Texas before being paroled.

 In a 2007 interview with Fox News, Chapman said that while serving his sentence, he tackled an inmate about to be shot for attempting to escape, and a congratulatory remark by a corrections officer inspired him to become a bounty hunter later.
 As a result of his felony conviction, Chapman is prohibited from owning firearms and has been refused entry to the United Kingdom.